 Tomatoes are some of the summer's most beloved bounty.
-They are a staple at BBQs in the form of burger toppings and salad ingredients and make great additions to sandwiches and cold soups.
+They are a staple at BBQs, in the form of burger toppings and salad ingredients, and make great additions to sandwiches and cold soups.
 They even work in a mason jar!
-Growing tomatoes in your own home or garden aren't very difficult, and tomato fruits are a wonderful addition to your homegrown vegetable garden.
+Growing plant tomatoes in your own home or garden aren't very difficult, and tomato fruits are a wonderful addition to your homegrown vegetable garden.

 Known scientifically as Solanum lycopersicum, the tomato is the berry of a plant from the nightshade family.
 Tomatoes originally came from Peru, where their Aztec name translated to "plump thing with a navel."
 Eventually, yellow ones made their way to Italy and got the Italian name pomodoro.
 Red varieties arrived, too, and the famous tomato sauce we know and love was created.